amymariag/amymariag/README.md

-**Hi!
-I'm Amy Marie González**

 ## 🌷 About Me
-I am a fourth-year Honors Computer Science Undergraduate Student at the University of Central Florida graduating in December 2025.
-I am currently a Software Engineering Intern @ Tesla (May 2024 – Aug 2024, May 2025 – Present).
+My name is Amy González and I am a fourth-year Honors Computer Science Undergraduate Student at the University of Central Florida graduating in December 2025.
+I am currently a Software Engineer Intern @ Tesla (May 2024 – Aug 2024, May 2025 – Present).
 I am currently exploring machine learning with scikit-learn and building applications with Spring Boot and PostgreSQL.

 ## 🌸 Recent Projects
-- **SwiftPoker**
+- **BattleSwift**
-  Built a real-time, shared-state multiplayer poker app in **Swift** using **WebSockets** and **Figma** for UX design.
+  Built a real-time, shared-state battleship multiplayer app in **Swift** using **WebSockets** and **Figma** for UX design.
 - **Campus Critters**
   A MERN + Flutter app tracking campus wildlife sightings, featuring geospatial maps & personalized AI recommendations.
 - **NotionMail CLI**